vuejs/docs/src/api/application.md

 Applies a global mixin (scoped to the application).
 A global mixin applies its included options to every component instance in the application.

 :::warning Not Recommended
-Mixins are supported in Vue 3 mainly for backwards compatibility due to its wide-spread use in ecosystem libraries.
+Mixins are supported in Vue 3 mainly for backwards compatibility, due to their widespread use in ecosystem libraries.
 Use of mixins, especially global mixins, should be avoided in application code.

 For logic reuse, prefer [Composables](/guide/reusability/composables.html) instead.
 :::